Sigmmma/c20/src/content/h3/engine/pathfinding/readme.md

 ![Correct climb hints](climbhint.jpg "Note how climb hints are constructed with only two points, with the white line showing a perfect vertical climb with no deviation")

+Climb hints mark a vertical path AI can use to climb up and over an obstacle.
+Depending on the height of the hint AI will either use hoist step, hoist crouch or hoist stand animations.
 Using right and left click draw a vertical path from which AI will attempt to climb up.
-Depending on the height of the hint AI will either use hoist step, hoist crouch or hoist stand animations.
 Place starting point near the base of the climb with the end point slightly inland from the exit of the climb for best results.

 ## Flight hint

 ![A correct flight hint](flighthint.jpg "Note how the hint is constructed with multiple points that can be moved around")

-Using right click draw a path of points in which flying AI can use to fly around an area without the use of firing positions, close with left click.
+Flight hints can be used by flying AI to fly in a set path without the use of firing positions.
+Using right click draw a path of points, close with left click.

 ## Cookie Cutter hint

 ![A cookie cutter hint](cchint.jpg "Best practice is to make sure the cookie cutter overshoots geometry you want to block off, such as sinking through the floor by a tiny bit")

-Using right click you create a box that you can alter the dimensions of, inhibits *all* pathfinding through the area of the cookie cutter box.
+Cookie cutters inhibit *all* pathfinding through them.
+Using right click you create a box that you can alter the dimensions of by clicking and dragging a side or by using the properties window.

 ## Flood hint

 ![Correct flood hints](floodhint.jpg "How correctly set up well and flood hints are seen from the view of the flood hint selection, note how the flood hint creates an enclosed space that well hints then draw a path into")

-Using right click you draw an enclosed area that certain AI will climb on or off, seal this area with left click, typically used for drones or flood pureforms to climb on, walk around and attack from walls, needs [well](~pathfinding#well-hint) hints.
+Flood hints are typically used for drones or flood pureforms to climb on, walk around and attack from walls, needs [well](~pathfinding#well-hint) hints.
+Using right click to place points you draw an enclosed area, seal this area with left click.
 For AI to move around on ceilings and walls they will need "climb" mode animations, while wall clinging and perching needs the "perch_wall_left(or right)" mode animations.

 ## Giant hint